They say…

 Date: 9 October 2000

-Another review from the written for the pioneering Oxford Database (OBBD).
+Another review from the archive written for the pioneering Oxford Database (OBBD).
 I’ve left it uncorrected — so please read it in that historical spirit.
 I resisted the temptation to correct the bit where I show my ignorance of the long of black beers in Franconia.
 This is probably the first time I used the breakfast cereal Shreddies as a taste comparison.

 Johann Georg began in 1798 at a in Frickenhausen called Zum Bären (‘the Bear’), with a dating back to the 16th century.
-Over the next two centuries the family added several other pubs in the area and in 1902 opened a production brewery in Ochsenfurt.
+Over the next two centuries the family added several other in the area and in 1902 opened a production brewery in Ochsenfurt.
 It’s still in business today, now in the seventh generation of family ownership, and still brewing this beer.

 Brauerei Oechsner, Ochsenfurt, in the early 20th century.
 Artworks were protected in the cellars during World War II.